Perfect Credit: How to Get the Highest Credit Score

 People with perfect credit scores don't charge up loads of debt that they can't pay off.
 You can follow their example by maintaining low credit utilization.

 Paying credit cards in full each month is best if you can manage it.
-But if you can't, aim to keep your credit utilization as low as possible.
-Routinely asking for credit limit increases can improve your utilization ratio as long as you're not charging up new balances.
+But if you can't, work on paying down your balances.
+Asking for credit limit increases periodically could improve your utilization ratio as long as you're not charging up new debt.

 4. Don't go overboard with credit applications